shrutikasinha/counter-app-nextjs/README.md

 ![alt text](image.png)

-This is a Counter app with counter component being reused for maintaing 2 different counters.
+This is a Counter app developed by using React, Next.js, TypeScript, React-Testing Jest